How to Attract Waxwings with Berries

 Win over berry-loving cedar waxwings and bohemian waxwings with native fruit-bearing plants, including trees and shrubs.

 When it comes to appearances, there’s nothing quite like cedar waxwings and bohemian waxwings.
-They’re mostly covered in sleek brown plumage, but their handsome good looks are in the details—slicked-back head feathers, a black eye mask, waxy red wing tips, and a tail that looks as if it’s been dipped in yellow paint.
-Spotting just one of these attractive birds is a treat, but now’s the time to go out and find a whole flock of waxwings.
+They’re mostly covered in sleek brown plumage.
+But their handsome good looks are in the details—slicked-back head feathers, a black eye mask, waxy red wing tips, and a tail that looks as if it’s been dipped in yellow paint.
+Spotting just one of these attractive birds is a treat.
+Now’s the time to go out and find a whole flock of waxwings.